kilpkonn/msc-thesis/main.typ

 They also noted that first three of them can be solved with some extra engineering effort, but the last one requires more fundamental changes to the tool.

-From the benchmarks on top 100 crates on crates.io it was measured that it takes about 0.5s on average to synthesize non primitive expressions.
+From the benchmarks on top 100 crates on crates.io it was measured that it takes about 0.5s on average to synthesize non-primitive expressions.
-Quite often the synthesis time vas 2-3s and sometimes reached as high as 18.3s.
+Quite often the synthesis time was 2-3s and sometimes reached as high as 18.3s.
 This is fast enough to use for filling holes, but too slow to use for autocompletion.

 == Autocomplete (week 1)